joebobmiles/SUBLEQ-cpp/docs/syntax.md

 D, F, L
 ```

-For the SUBLEQ assembler in this project, we use white space to delimit
-operands and newlines to delimit instructions.
-This means the above becomes:
+Additionally, the SUBLEQ assembler recognizes newlines and semicolons as
+end-of-line (EOL) characters, so the above could also be written as:

 ```
-A B C
-B F D
-D F L
+A, B, C; B, F, D; D, F, L;
 ```

 ## Memory Addressing